flowsion/api/Sections/projects.md

 }
 ```

-On success this will return a `201 Created` response.
+A successful creation will return a `201 Created` response.

 Update Project
 --------------

-This will update an existing project within your account.
+Update an existing project within your account.

-    `PUT /projects/1` will update the project with the ID 1.
+    `PUT /projects/1` will update the project with the id 1.

 ```
 {